Data Science Career Guide Overview

 Data science related occupations are likely to enjoy excellent job prospects, as many companies report difficulties finding highly skilled workers.
 That means there’s more demand for data science professionals than there is supply, which is good news for data science students and professionals.
 As a result of this shortage, you’ll find that there is a wealth of different avenues that a data science career can take.
-The challenge is that it can sometimes be difficult to understand how these careers differ and what kinds of skill sets are required for each.
+While it’s always good to have options, it can sometimes be difficult to understand how these careers differ and what kinds of skillsets and educational backgrounds are required for each.
+This can present a challenge for those just starting out in the world of data science.

-The title “data scientist” is relatively new and is not yet clearly defined.
-Due to the fact that it lacks specificity it can sometimes be perceived as an elevated synonym for “data analyst.”
-But that’s not the case.
-A data scientist possesses a combination of analytic, machine learning, data mining, and statistical skills in addition to experience with algorithms and coding.
+Like many of the roles discussed, data scientists must have a combination of analytic, machine learning, data mining, and statistical skills in addition to experience with algorithms and coding.
 Data scientists also have expertise in the following programs: R, SAS, Python, Matlab, SQL, Hive, Pig, and Spark.
-But maybe the most important skill that a data scientist possesses is the ability to explain the significance of data in a way that can be easily understood by others.
+But one of the most important skills that a good data scientist possesses is the ability to explain the significance of data in a way that can be easily understood by others.
 Polished verbal and written communication skills are key for this role, in a way they may not be for many others listed below.

 Data engineers are the designers, builders, and managers of the information or big data infrastructure.
 They assist in developing the architecture that helps analyze and process data in a manner best suited for their organization.
 It is their role to also make sure those systems are performing smoothly.
 Data engineering differs from other data science careers in that it is focused on the systems and hardware that facilitates a company’s data activities, rather than analysis of the data itself.
 A data engineer has a background in software engineering as well as skills in the following languages: SQL, HIVe, Pig, R, Matlab, SAS, SPSS, Python, Java, and Ruby.
 Their duties also involve providing the company with valuable data warehousing solutions.
 This role is considered a senior position and requires an advanced degree and years of experience.

-The business analyst is often less technically oriented, but has a deep knowledge of the different business processes and embodies business intelligence.
+The business analyst is often less technically oriented but has a deep knowledge of the different business processes and embodies business intelligence.
 The role of the business analyst is to improve business processes by serving as a liaison between business and IT with a clear directive to focus on advancing strategic business objectives.
-Most business analysts are focused on producing usable deliverables, such as reports and presentations, that can be easily understood by others in the organization who aren’t data scientists themselves.
+Most business analysts are focused on producing usable deliverables, such as reports and presentations, that can be easily understood by others in the organization who are not data scientists themselves.
 Business analysts possess the basic skills of data visualization tools and data modeling, however their educational background is in business.
 The duties of a business analyst are very similar to those of a data analyst.
-Business analysis is an excellent career choice for someone that has a strong foundation in numbers and an active interest in business management or development.
+Business analysis is an excellent career choice for someone that has a solid foundation in numbers and an active interest in business management or development.
 Our Business Analyst Salary Guide provides a more in-depth breakdown of these facets.

 Thanks to the increasing importance of big data, data architect roles are becoming more common.
 This position creates the blueprints for data management systems to integrate, centralize, protect, and maintain data sources.
 They understand the languages of SQL, XML, Hive, Pig, and Spark as well as the skills of warehouse solutions, systems development, and database architecture.
 It is a natural evolution from data analyst to database designer, combining both skill sets.
 The position requires an advanced degree and many years of experience.